MPAS Physician Associate Studies

 Learning structure of the MPAS Physician Associate Studies

 The first two years will equip you with a strong biological science base, and the ability to apply this learning to inform medical practice.
 These two years align with our BSc Medical Science degree.

 Alongside your scientific learning, you will also acquire:

 - professional skills training, including reflective practice and communication

 - knowledge of public health and nutrition, with reference to patient care and clinical practice.

 During the final two years of the programme, your learning will mirror our established MSc Physician Associate Studies.

 Complete placements within many areas of medical practice, across a variety of hospital and community settings.

 In the first two years, you will undertake mini work-shadowing placements to understand the working environment of the NHS.
-In your third year, you will work on rotation with around 350 hours of clinical placements in both primary and secondary healthcare settings.
-In your final year this will increase to 1,350 hours, ensuring that you are well prepared to practice as a physician associate upon graduation.
+During your third year, you will undertake longer periods of placement in primary/secondary healthcare settings.
+In your final year this will increase so that you are on placement 4-5 days most weeks, rotating around multiple healthcare settings to ensure that you are well prepared to practise anywhere as a Physician Associate upon qualification.